-The mission of the Water Division is to promote public health and welfare by providing safe, clean drinking water to the residents of the City of South Salt Lake that complies with all City, State and Federal regulations.
+At the Water Division, we promote public health and welfare by providing safe, clean drinking water.
+As water is essential, we enhance quality of life by providing a high quality water supply to residents and businesses.
+All South Salt Lake City water complies with Federal, State and Local water quality regulations.

 Ways to Save Water Indoors

 - Check all faucets, pipes and toilets for leaks